procyk01/RDataAnalysis/README.md

-Coursera Data Analysis (Robert Peng)
+- Coursera Data Analysis (Roger Peng)
 -  Data course in using R
 -